A user's guide to cloning systems: Introduction

 Finally, cloning systems, and the Thompson-like groups they produce, simply serve as new examples of interesting groups.
 For example, in an REU run by Dan Farley, it was shown that certain such examples are \emph{coCF groups} \cite{berns-zieve14}.
 There is an open conjecture that every coCF group embeds into Thompson's group $V$, and these are potential counterexamples.
 It remains open whether or not these groups can in fact embed into $V$, but at least there seems to be no natural embedding.

-In this note we will first discuss the definition of cloning system, in Section~\ref{sec:def}, and discuss various examples, in Section~\ref{sec:ex} (including one new example in Example~\ref{ex:ssgs}), then explain how Thompson-like groups, and natural cube complexes, arise from cloning systems, in Sections~\ref{sec:groups} and~\ref{sec:cpx}, and finally discuss the finiteness properties of the Thompson-like groups, in Section~\ref{sec:fin}.
-We will not give any proofs in this expository note (except for the new example, Example~\ref{ex:ssgs}), but the interested reader can reference \cite{witzel16} for more details.
+In this note we will first discuss the definition of cloning system in Section~\ref{sec:def}, and discuss various examples in Sections~\ref{sec:ex} and~\ref{sec:new_ex}, then explain how Thompson-like groups and natural cube complexes arise from cloning systems in Sections~\ref{sec:groups} and~\ref{sec:cpx}, and finally discuss the finiteness properties of the Thompson-like groups in Section~\ref{sec:fin}.
+We will not give any proofs in this expository note (except for proving some statements about the new examples in Section~\ref{sec:new_ex}), but the interested reader can reference \cite{witzel17} for more details.